 Endogenous –

 There is internal budding.
-When buds are formed inside the parent, then a new organism is formed from these buds, then this process is called Internal budding.
+When buds are formed inside the parent, a new organism is formed from these buds, and this process is called internal budding.

-When these cells are in favorable conditions, they come out and become new sponges.
+When these cells are in favourable conditions, they come out and become new sponges.
 These cells can generate new cells.
 This process is called end budding.

 What is fragmentation?

 In this, the body of the organism is broken into different pieces because its body structure is very simple.
-Therefore, easily broken down, and this body piece individually becomes a new organism, then this process is called fragmentation.
+Therefore, it is easily broken down, and this body piece individually becomes a new organism.
+This process is called fragmentation.

 Examples – Planaria, Protonema, and Filamentous algae.